 TOPPING IT ALL OFF: YOUR VEIL

-Most brides wait till the gown is ordered before making a decision on a veil.
+Most brides wait until the gown is ordered before deciding on a veil.
 In addition to complimenting your dress, you’ll need to zero in on your body type.
 For instance, petite brides want to create the impression of height.
 Yes, petites can wear pouf veils as long as the volume up top doesn’t imitate an Indian-headdress, dwarfing rather than extending height.
-Also if you’re short, a cathedral length veil isn’t the best choice—even a dropped version with zero density.
+Also if you’re short, a cathedral-length veil isn’t the best choice—even a dropped version with zero density.
 You can get the drama and extension you need by scaling down to a waltz or chapel length to fit your proportion.
-Heavier and/or thick-waisted brides look best in a one layer dropped veil tacked onto a bun, falling in a swirl down the back.
-Try keeping your lines back and delicate, avoiding elbow length veils with lots of volume.
+Heavier and/or thick-waisted brides look best in a one-layer dropped veil tacked onto a bun, falling in a swirl down the back.
+Try keeping your lines back and delicate, avoiding elbow-length veils with lots of volume.
 Ditto veils edged in ribbon; they can form lines across the waist, creating width.
 If you’re tall you’ll want to keep the poise of your height intact without going over the edge.
 Go ahead and wear that cathedral veil with your long-trained ballgown.
 But realize even tall, sylph-like women have limitations.
 Princess Diana who was a stunning 5’10”, over-volumized her height her wedding day when she piled layers of tulle atop a dress already screaming of über-pouf.
 Face it, we all have to work on getting the symmetry right.

 AFTER THE CEREMONY